Boeing 737 Commuter Airplane

 Boeing 737

 The Boeing 737 jets are the most popular commercial airplanes in the world.
-Customers have placed more than 6,000 orders with Boeing for all types of 737s.
 Boeing’s “Original” 737 models are the 737-100 and the 737-200 variations.
 The “Classic” 737 models are the 737-300, 737-400, and the 737-500.

-Boeing’s most recent line of 737 jets is the 737-600, 737-700, 737-800, and the 737-900, all known as “Next Generation” 737s.
-These jets incorporate the newest technology, some of which is under constant development and testing.
+Boeing‘s most recent line of 737 jets is the 737-600, 737-700, 737-800, and the 737-900, all known as “Next Generation” 737s.
+These jets incorporate the latest technology, some of which is under constant development and testing.
 Next Generation features include wingtip extensions known as blended winglets that create added lift, making it possible to carry more weight.
 They help to minimize engine maintenance and extend the airplane’s range while also saving on fuel costs.

 Boeing’s newest 737 jet is the 737-900ER, an extended range variant of the 900 series.
 The 737-900ER incorporates a number of high-tech features, some of which were originally developed for the United States military.